ilanakz500/Design-Manifesto/Portfolio.md

 ## Project Portfolio 💼

-Click on the title of each project for a link to the Medium post.
+_Click on the title of each project for a link to the Medium post_

 **[Good Design, Bad Design](https://medium.com/@ilanazeldin/wpi-design-in-action-85e33b8efcc0 "Good Design, Bad Design")**